Julian Gloag: Controversy over similarities to Ian McEwan’s The Cement Garden

 When Ian McEwan’s The Cement Garden was published in 1978, some reviewers noted remarkable similarities between that novel and Our Mother’s House, and this issue resurfaced in 2006 when McEwan was again accused of copying passages from Lucilla Andrews’s memoir No Time for Romance – for the wartime hospital sections of his novel Atonement.

 The Cement Garden and Our Mother’s House do share common themes and plot strands.
 Both involve a group of mixed-aged children who conceal their mother’s death and inter her corpse within the family home, and then attempt to carry on normally as best they can.
 In both works there is a Gothic atmosphere of increasing strangeness, decay and unraveling, which is evocative of the children-only world of Lord of the Flies.
 And both plots reach their denouements through the arrival of older male characters who figure out what is really going on.

 McEwan himself denied the charge of plagiarism, claiming he was unaware of Our Mother’s House.
 Gloag was convinced he had been plagiarized and aired his views on Word for Word, a 1970s BBC book programme presented by Robert Robinson; the discussion panel included McEwan’s publisher, Tom Maschler, and Auberon Waugh.
 Gloag’s belief led him to write the subsequent novel Lost and Found, published in 1981, which involves a writer having his novel copied by another, who passes it off as his own.

 Novels mid-1960s and 70s

 A Sentence Of Life

-Gloag’s second novel, A Sentence Of Life (1966), tells the story of Jordan Maddox who suddenly he finds himself accused of murder.
+Gloag’s second novel, A Sentence Of Life (1966), tells the story of Jordan Maddox who suddenly finds himself accused of murder.
 At first it seems an amusing mistake to him, but to the police Maddox is the guilty man.
 Imprisoned, he undergoes an agonizing trial and a dark night of the soul where he confronts a more general sense of guilt.